 Whatever the reason for your backflow problem, you’ll want to fix it fast.
 Backflow can introduce unclean water into your existing potable water and put your family’s health at risk.
-Luckily, you can install several devices that will prevent backflow in your home’s plumbing.
+Luckily, there are several backflow devices and backflow valves you can install that will prevent this problem in your home’s plumbing.

 Air gaps are different than other backflow prevention devices because they’re non-mechanical.
 They are, in essence, an unblocked vertical space between a water outlet and the flood level of a fixture.
 Most kitchen faucets actually already contain this kind of air gap.